February 2024

-The global automotive active safety systems market size was estimated at USD 98.27 billion in 2022 and is expected to be worth around USD 227.35 billion by 2032, expanding at a CAGR of 8.80% during the forecast period from 2023 to 2032.
+The global automotive active safety systems market size is expected to be valued at USD 116.75 billion in 2024 and is anticipated to reach around USD 276.40 billion by 2034, expanding at a CAGR of 9% over the forecast period from 2024 to 2034.

-In 2022, North America dominated the market in 2022 and expanding at a significant rate, propelled by a number of important factors.
+North America dominated the market in 2023 and expanding at a significant rate, propelled by a number of important factors.
 These systems have become more common due to technological improvements, governmental requirements, and shifting customer tastes.
 They are intended to improve vehicle safety and avoid accidents.

 The development of autonomous and connected vehicles has been crucial to the expansion of this business.
 Advanced driver assistance systems (ADAS) and telematics are two examples of linked features that North American consumers are more accepting of.
 The convenience and safety advantages of these systems drive this trend and give automakers a competitive edge.
 Active safety measures are also becoming ever more important as self-driving technology develops in order to maintain vehicle and road safety as we go toward fully autonomous driving.